Googolplexic/personal-website/src/assets/projects/personal-website/description.md

 ### In Progress

 - Building the origami gallery
+  - Maybe a FOLD visualization for crease patterns instead of just displaying the image
 - Currently this looks a bit simple.
 In the future, I want to make this look unique and themed.
 However, this is a low priority for now as the main focus is on functionality and content.